Floodwaters start receding around Houston area as recovery begins following rescues and evacuations

 Most of the city of Houston was not heavily impacted by last week’s rainfall, except for the neighborhood of Kingwood, where some homes and roads flooded.

+Abbott said preliminary reports showed at least 800 structures in the state had been damaged.
+But he expected that number to increase as officials in many impacted communities had not yet begun to assess the destruction.

-Various counties and communities north and east of the Houston area also continued to recover on Monday.
+Various counties and communities north and east of the Houston area on Monday were also transitioning from rescue to recovery.

-“These folks have suffered much, people,” Trinity County Sheriff Woody Wallace said Sunday during a Facebook livestream as he rode a boat through a rural flooded neighborhood.
-Partially submerged cars and street signs were around him.
+“I don’t think this is going to be a short term recovery, that’s for sure.
+It’s going to be a very long term recovery,” said Polk County Judge Sydney Murphy.

+At least 174 water rescues were done in Polk County, where many areas still remained underwater on Monday, Murphy said.

 In Johnson County, south of Fort Worth, a 4-year-old boy died when he was swept away after the vehicle he was riding in became stuck in swift-moving water near the community of Lillian just before 2 a.m.
 Sunday, an official said.
 The Tarrant County medical examiner’s office said the cause of death of the child, who would have turned 5 later this month, was drowning.